 - grow cartilage, bone, muscles, ligaments and other tissues

-Recognizing that we can grow cartilage in the lab, then leads us to ask if we can use stem cells to grow cartilage in patients with arthritis.
+Recognizing that cells can grow cartilage in the lab, then leads us to ask if we can use cells in clinical settings to grow cartilage in patients with arthritis.
 While the answer to this question is still being debated, orthopedic surgeon Dr. Jason Dragoo at Stanford, has presented evidence of such growth at TOBI conference 2018.

 Dr. Fu and his research team in Pittsburgh have also examined the quality of cartilage grown under lab conditions and have shown that the cartilage growth is not scar tissue, but healthy, mature, normal cartilage, with tensile properties consistent with healthy tissue.
 The implications of the above findings in the treatment of arthritis are overwhelming.

 Despite the above, those in medicine realize that sometimes lab studies don’t convey to clinical (patient) use as well as one might think.
-However, we at Southcoast think that current research has shown these treatments to be safe and effective when used in patients to treat arthritis and spine pain.
+However, we at Southcoast think that current research has shown promise for clinical use.

 In April 2019 an article published in Stem Cell Translational Medicine recounts significant improvement in patient’s pain, function and quality of life, using autologous stem cells.
 The full article, “Bone Marrow Mesenchymal Stromal Cells in Patients with Osteoarthritis Results in Overall Improvement in Pain and Symptoms and Reduces Synovial Inflammation,” can be accessed here.
 The main conclusion published was that “autologous bone marrow stem cells (BM‐MSCs) are safe at all doses tested and likely improve various dimensions of knee‐specific joint function and quality of life”.
 The authors also note “early clinical data have also demonstrated improvements in cartilage volume and quality.”
 Perhaps this data will be the beginning of clear evidence of cartilage growth.

 Please take a moment to watch this Mayo Clinic video with Dr. Shane Shapiro in which he describes a randomized and placebo controlled, clinical trial at Mayo on the use of stem cells for the treatment of knee arthritis.
-These cells come from bone marrow, are re-injected on the same day, and the procedure is essentially the same as what we do at Southcoast Regenerative Medicine.
-Dr. Sharpiro describes excellent outcomes, with clear safety that shows these cells do work to relieve pain.
+These cells come from bone marrow, are re-injected on the same day, and the procedure uses your own cells, as do we at Southcoast.

-If my doctor has told me NOT to have regenerative medicine treatments who should I believe?
+If my doctor has told me NOT to have cell therapy treatments who should I believe?

 If your orthopedic surgeon surgeon has told you to avoid stem cell treatments, he or she may simply be unaware of the poor outcomes with knee replacement or the they may simply not be aware of all the advances in this new science, many of which are being published by Orthopedic Surgeons.
 It is interesting to note that in a 2017 article published in the journal Stem Cell International entitled The Holy Grail of Orthopedic Surgery, Mesenchymal Stem Cells” the authors speculate that “the use of MSCs in orthopedics may transition the practice in the field (Orthopedic Surgery) from predominately surgical replacement and reconstruction to bioregeneration and prevention.”
 They also comment in the conclusions section that “it is important to recognize that, instead of being a distant goal in the future, the use of MSC’s (mesenchymal stem cells) already comprises a realistic option for treating several musculoskeletal diseases.”

-At Southcoast Regengerative Medicine we believe that it is becoming more clear daily that regenerative medicine can treat arthritis.
+At Southcoast Medical we believe that it is becoming more clear daily that cell therapy can treat arthritis.
 This applies to both spine and joint disease.
 We recognize that research and clinical trials are ongoing that will give us further insight into these therapies.

 In this article we have recited how the former director of the FDA believes that “stem cells can generate replacements for cells that are lost to injury or disease.
 This is no longer the stuff of science fiction”.
 We have shown that most major medical institutions have stem cell departments and that Freddie Fu and Arnold Caplan have used stem cells to grow cartilage.
 We have described clinical studies by Phillipe Hernigou and others that show patients prefer stem cell treatment outcomes to surgery and we have recounted the poor outcomes with traditional treatments like arthroscopy and knee replacement where many patients are left in pain.
-We have no doubt that regenerative medicine is a viable option for joint and spine pain, but ONLY if done correctly and that is why we are part of the Bluetail Medical Network with data from over 50,000 such autologous procedures.
+We have no doubt that cellular therapy is a viable option for joint and spine pain, but the best chance is when it is done properly.
+That is why we are part of the Bluetail Medical Network using data from over 50,000 such autologous procedures.

-If you choose to seek Regenerative Treatment please seek out a qualified professional who is:
+If you choose to seek cellular therapy please seek out a qualified professional who is:

 - a licensed physician

-- has experience treating joint and spine pain and will evaluate you and review your imaging studies prior to recommending stem cell or any other treatment
+- has experience treating joint and spine pain and will evaluate you and review your imaging studies prior to recommending cell therapy or any other treatment

-- has experience with regenerative medicine, access to data on the best type of regenerative treatments available, and an association with an extensive group of like minded physicians with whom he can discuss your care
+- has experience, access to data on the best type of treatments available, and an association with an extensive group of like minded physicians with whom he can discuss your care

 - is capable using image guidance for all procedure

-- will include you in long term follow up (a registry)
+- will have long term follow up with you

 - will commit to using only YOUR CELLS, to give you the best chance of success at the least risk